johnshearing/beemocracy/Beemocracy2.0.md

         * The DRep structure has no means to enforce that DReps debate nor is there any means to ensure they make decisions based on information they have verified for themselves.
 The result is echo chambers, information bubbles, ignorance, hysteria, cronyism, and ultimately very bad decisions.
       * Scouts only receive consideration for the proposal they are currently soliciting for - Then consideration ends when after the jurors (Elite Scouts) have decided.
         * This is key to a functioning democracy - Scouts in the bee's world have to earn support for each proposal
-        * In humand democracy like Cardano's CIP-1694 the delegated representatives only their earn delegation once and then learn to exploit their power for personal gain during the rest of their careers
+        * In human democracy like Cardano's CIP-1694 the delegated representatives only their earn delegation once and then learn to exploit their power for personal gain during the rest of their careers
       * #### Scouts compete for delegation with no reward except for the survival and prosperity of their hive which includes their own survival and prosperity
         * If paying scouts for their work produced more truth than simply working for their own survival and prosperity then evolution would have selected for that
       * Bee democracy is structured like so because those structured differently were all selected out of existence